MaxGonchar/gameV5/docs/Character/character_data_structure.md

         range: # The numerical range for this level [min, max]
       - level:
         range:
-    impact_multipliers: # How this character's sensitivity affects the base impact levels from LLM analysis
+    impact_rate: # Numerical values defining how different trigger impacts affect this mental state
-      slight: # Multiplier for "slight_increase" or "slight_decrease" impacts
+      slight: # Value for "slight_increase" or "slight_decrease" impacts
-      moderate: # Multiplier for "moderate_increase" or "moderate_decrease" impacts
+      moderate: # Value for "moderate_increase" or "moderate_decrease" impacts
-      major: # Multiplier for "major_increase" or "major_decrease" impacts
+      major: # Value for "major_increase" or "major_decrease" impacts
-      extreme: # Multiplier for "extreme_increase" or "extreme_decrease" impacts
+      extreme: # Value for "extreme_increase" or "extreme_decrease" impacts
     default: # The character's baseline level for this mental state
     current: # The character's current level for this mental state (updated during gameplay)
+    current_numeric: # The character's current numeric value for this mental state (updated during gameplay)
+     # 0-100 scale representing intensity within the defined levels
     change_mechanics:
+      min: # Minimum possible numeric value for this state
+      max: # Maximum possible numeric value for this state
       decay_rate: # Natural change in this state per exchange (negative for decrease, positive for increase)
       max_change: # Maximum change that can occur from a single trigger
       momentum_factor: # How previous levels affect sensitivity to new triggers (0.0-1.0)